living trust living trust

 Understanding Living Trusts

 Living trusts, often referred to as revocable trusts, allow individuals to manage their assets during their lifetime.
 Unlike wills, living trusts take effect immediately upon signing and funding.
-This provides the grantor with full control over assets placed in the trust while alive, including the power to modify terms or revoke the trust entirely if desired.
+This gives the grantor full control over assets placed in the trust while alive, including the power to modify terms or revoke the trust entirely if desired.

 Unlike probate, which is a public court process, living trusts ensure privacy as the transfer of assets doesn’t become a public record.
 They provide a mechanism to bypass probate, saving time and reducing expenses related to asset distribution.
 Beneficiaries receive assets faster compared to probate, which can often be lengthy and costly.